The Reckoning: Education and the Environment Twenty Years After Hurricane Katrina

 9:00 AM - Welcome

-9:20 AM - The Charter School Experience: Reflections on the Nation’s Only Fully Charter School System
+9:10 AM - Panel 1 — The Charter School Experiment: Reflections on the Nation's Only Fully-Charter School System

-11:00 AM - Continued Vigilance: Strategies for Protecting Vulnerable Populations Within Educational Systems
+11:00 AM - Panel 2 — Continued Vigilance: Strategies for Protecting Vulnerable Populations Within Educational Systems

 12:30 PM - Lunch

-1:30PM - Profiles of Coastal Land Loss and Environmental Challenges in Southwest Louisiana
+1:30PM - Presentation — Coastal Land Loss and Environmental Challenges in Southeast Louisiana

-1:40PM - A Crash Course: Lessons Learned in Protecting the Guld Coast and Vulnerable Populations After Natural Disasters
+1:40PM - Panel 3 — A Crash Course: Lessons Learned in Protecting the Gulf Coast & Vulnerable Populations After Natural Disasters